Jahia/jahia/license/DUAL-LICENSING-IMPORTANT-README.txt

 describing the FLOSS exception, and it is also available here: http://www.jahia.com/license"

+The GPL license is available in the LICENSE folder of this program.

 2/ JSEL - Commercial and Supported Versions of the program
 ----------------------------------------------------------